Max Barrett

-Arthur Max Barrett, MD (28 July 1909 – 11 December 1961) was a university morbid anatomist and histologist at the University of Cambridge, and an honorary consulting pathologist to the United Cambridge Hospitals and to the East Anglian Regional Hospital Board.
+Arthur Max Barrett, MD (28 July 1909 – 11 December 1961) was a British morbid anatomist and histologist at the University of Cambridge, and an honorary consulting pathologist to the United Cambridge Hospitals and to the East Anglian Regional Hospital Board.
 He wrote numerous works, often cited in medical literature.
 The Barrett Room at Addenbrooke's Hospital is named in his honour, as is a prize for the undergraduate Part II Pathology Tripos at the University of Cambridge.
 He was the father of Syd Barrett, a founder member of the band Pink Floyd.